Transformational Leaders Program

 The Transformational Leaders Program endeavors to support some of our highest potential undergraduate students with a comprehensive portfolio of services and opportunities to enhance their Notre Dame experience.

-By streamlining connections to the many opportunities the University has to offer, the Transformational Leaders Program serves students’ academic, social, and spiritual development, paying particular attention to differential preparedness and resource needs on a student-by-student basis.
-The aim is to help each scholar reach their academic and intellectual goals while staying healthy, grounded, and connected.
+The Transformational Leaders Program serves students’ academic, professional, social, and spiritual development, paying particular attention to celebrating the gifts of all of our scholars and assisting them to find the best academic path forward at Notre Dame.
+The aim is to help each scholar reach their academic and intellectual goals and develop their natural leadership, while staying healthy, grounded, and connected.

 Our most important and precious resource as a campus community is our students.
 The Transformational Leaders Program sits squarely at the intersection of our commitment to student development and our responsibility to nurture the promise of future leaders.